 But don't most expats have insurance anyway?

 You would think so.
 Most I meet do.
-And the majority of stories in the papers surrounding unpaid medical bills are usually regarding tourists in motorbike accidents.
+Furthermore, the majority of stories in the papers surrounding unpaid medical bills are usually regarding tourists in motorbike accidents.

 A better solution might have been: